zdeslav/metrics/README.md

 ---------------------

-Open the `metrics.sln` solution in Visual Studio 2010 or 2013, choose the appropriate configuration (see below) and build it - that's it.
+Open the `metrics.sln` solution in Visual Studio 2010 or 2013, choose the appropriate configuration and build it - that's it.

 For more details, see [here](docs/how_to_build.md)